-15. Investment in Levantera
+15. Investments in Levantera

 On 4 January 2018, the Company acquired 100% of the issued share capital of Levantera for a purchase consideration of £24,272,708, the balance remains the same at the year end.
+No impairment has been recognised in the year based on the impairment assessment performed.

-16. Intercompany payable
+16. Intercompany transactions